Ventura River Parkway Trail: History

 The Ventura River Parkway Trail was built on an abandoned railroad spur (CA_VEN-1109H) that was constructed by the Ventura and Ojai Valley Railroad in 1898 and acquired by Southern Pacific in 1899.
 The rail trail, that runs along the easterly bank of the river, was designated a National Recreation Trail in 2014.
 The "Ventura River Trail" part of the trail (completed in 1999) extends from the coast to Foster Park, and the "Ojai Valley Trail" part (completed in 1987) extends from Foster Park into the City of Ojai.
 The 15.8 miles, with the steady grade of the former Southern Pacific Railway right-of-way, is used by cyclists, walkers and horseback riders.
 As of 2015, the vision of a "Ventura River Parkway," a network of trails, vista points, and natural areas along the river, is being actively pursued by a coalition of stakeholders.

 Facilities

 Most of the trail has asphalt concrete pavement for bicyclists, hikers, joggers, and dog-walkers using leashes.
 Some portions of the trail have a fence separating a parallel unpaved equestrian path.
 There are numerous public access points along the trail with parking lots in Foster Park on the south side of Casitas Springs and near the intersection of Main and Peking Streets in Ventura.

+Parcels adjacent to the trail have been acquired by local land trusts.